-The graph illustrates the important players on the federal level.
-The various structures for cultural support provided on the municipal and cantonal levels are quite heterogeneous and cannot be reduced to one basic model.
+This organigram illustrates the essential players on the federal level.
+The various structures for cultural support provided on the municipal and cantonal levels are numerous and quite heterogeneous and cannot be reduced to one basic model.
 They range from operationally separate cultural administrations with specialised staff for the different sectors of the arts and culture in most of the larger cantons and cities (e.g., Zurich, Bern, Geneva, Lausanne, Basel) to (ad hoc) committees in smaller cities responsible for culture, education, and sport at the same time.